Statesman Journal

 The Statesman Journal is the major daily newspaper published in Salem, Oregon, United States.
 Founded in 1851 as the Oregon Statesman, it later merged with the Capital Journal to form the current newspaper, the second-oldest in Oregon.
 The Statesman Journal is distributed in Salem, Keizer, and portions of the mid-Willamette Valley.
 The average weekday circulation was 27,859, with Sunday's readership listed at 36,323, in 2012.
-It is owned, along with the neighboring Stayton Mail and Silverton Appeal Tribune, by the national Gannett Company.
+It is owned, along with the neighboring Stayton Mail and Silverton Appeal Tribune, by the national USA Today Co.